joelam789/flame-ring/README.md

 - Provide both HTTP and WebSocket bindings for all RESTful APIs.

-- No annotation supported in RESTful API development, all settings will be stored in Spring XML configuration files.
+- No annotations supported in RESTful API development, all settings will be stored in Spring XML configuration files.

 # A Minimal Example

-The class that contains the main method
+The class that contains the main() method

 ```javascript
 public class HelloWorldApp extends ConsoleApp {